 Sao Tome and Principe Country Report

-Piracy is a threat throughout the Gulf of Guinea, and São Tomé and Principe's geographical proximity to the Niger Delta, where many piracy groups are based, raises the risk of attacks on vessels serving the island nation in general and the nascent oil industry in particular.
-Nevertheless, a reported incident in November 2019 when attackers in a skiff opened fire on an under-way crude oil tanker was the first case of attempted piracy in São Toméan waters for years, and the piracy risk is now heavily focused on kidnap for ransom in coastal waters.
-Nevertheless, the government is fully engaged with efforts by regional organisations such as the Economic Community of West African States and the Economic Community of Central African States and neighbouring countries to improve surveillance and anti-piracy measures.
+São Tomé and Principe's geographical proximity to the Niger Delta, where many piracy groups are based, raises the risk of attacks on vessels serving the island nation in general and the nascent oil industry in particular.
+Nevertheless, a reported incident in November 2019 when attackers in a skiff opened fire on an under-way crude oil tanker was the first case of attempted piracy in São Toméan waters for at least two years.
+The government is still fully engaged with efforts by regional organisations such as the Economic Community of West African States and the Economic Community of Central African States and neighbouring countries to improve surveillance and anti-piracy measures.

 Vaccinations required to enter the country